S7OW/Automation-tool-OSINT-integrated/README.md

 Some features depend on optional packages such as `dnspython`, `python-whois`, `Pillow`, and `exifread`.

-## Roadmap Ideas

-- Move secrets out of `odix.py` and into environment variables or a local ignored config file.
-- Add a safer dry-run mode for the email tool.
-- Add confirmation before sending outreach emails.
-- Add a main requirements file for the whole project.
-- Add tests for menu routing and UserTrace integration.
-- Replace placeholder menu options with clearly scoped, legal, defensive tools.

 ## License

 This project is released under the MIT License.
 See `LICENSE` for details.